Industry Benchmark Report (IBR)

 Nothing happens when I try to generate my Industry Benchmark Report

-The Industry Benchmark Report is available later in the year after competitor datasets have been prepared by WGEA.
-Report contacts are notified by email when this report is available, as well as how to generate and download it from the Employer Portal.
+The Industry Benchmark Report is available approximately 2–3 months after the lodgement period (1 April to 31 May) ends.
+WGEA will notify reporting contacts by email when the IBR is available, as well as how to generate and download it from the Employer Portal.

 The Industry Benchmark Report is generated for individual ABNs, not by overall submission group.